Baker cyst (popliteal cyst)

 Surgical excision (removal) of the cyst if it is large enough to cause distress or removal of the torn ligament if that has been determined to be the cause of the cyst.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.

 Ask a Doctor Teams: Respond to patient questions and discuss challenging presentations with other members.